Speakers' Corner: Hyde Park

-In June 1972 three men, Joseph Callinan, Louis Marcantonio, and Thomas Quinn, all Irish republican activists, were arrested and charged under the Treason Felony Act 1848 which saw them face the prospect of life imprisonment.
-They also faced numerous other charges including conspiring to fight against Her Majesty's forces and incitement.
-The three had given inflammatory speeches at Speakers' Corner in response to the shooting dead of 13 civil rights demonstrators in Derry by the British Military in an event known as Bloody Sunday.
-Most of the charges were eventually dropped and the three were convicted of seditious utterances and given sentences of between nine and eighteen months in prison.
+The Australian historian Henry Reynolds, who visited London in the early 1960s, noted the impression the corner had on him:

+At Hyde Park Corner, race and colonialism were more commonly discussed than older concerns about class or religion.
+One morning we joined a crowd listening to an articulate and fiery young African man.
+To our embarrassment he was being heckled by a party of young Australians.
+Among other things they told him was that there was no racial prejudice in Australia because everyone there was equal.
+With that the speaker turned on the hecklers and launched a tirade about Australia's treatment of the Aborigines.
+He was probably better informed about the matter than were the Australians in his audience, myself included.

 Lord Justice Sedley, in Redmond-Bate v Director of Public Prosecutions (1999), described Speakers' Corner as demonstrating "the tolerance which is both extended by the law to opinion of every kind and expected by the law in the conduct of those who disagree, even strongly, with what they hear."
-The ruling famously established in English case law that freedom of speech could not be limited to the inoffensive but extended also to "the irritating, the contentious, the eccentric, the heretical, the unwelcome, and the provocative, as long as such speech did not tend to provoke violence", and that the right to free speech accorded by Article 10 of the European Convention of Human Rights also accorded the right to be offensive.
-Prior to the ruling, prohibited speech at Speakers' Corner included obscenity, blasphemy, insulting the Queen, or inciting a breach of the peace.
+The ruling famously established in English case law that freedom of speech could not be limited to the inoffensive but extended also to "the irritating, the contentious, the eccentric, the heretical, the unwelcome, and the provocative, as long as such speech did not tend to provoke violence", and that the right to free speech accorded by Article 10 of the European Convention on Human Rights also accorded the right to be offensive.
+Prior to the ruling, prohibited speech at Speakers' Corner included obscenity, blasphemy, insulting the Monarch, or inciting a breach of the peace.

-In the late 19th century, for instance, a combination of park by-laws, use of the Highways Acts and use of venue licensing powers of the London County Council made it one of the few places where socialist speakers could meet and debate.

-Robert Vincent Rogers (1947 - 2021) was an unofficial custodian and historian of Speakers’ Corner, Hyde Park.
-Although not an orator himself, Bob usually drew a small crowd of fellow-enthusiasts to his pitch.
-He had heard the orators and hecklers for the first time as a boy of 16, loved the experience and, subsequently, enjoyed the company of such speakers as Norman Schlund and Michael ‘Lord’ Barker.

 Noted speakers

-The following organisations and individuals, listed here in chronological order, have (had) a well-established history of speaking regularly in Hyde Park.
+The following organisations and individuals, listed here in alphabetical order, have (had) a well-established history of speaking regularly in Hyde Park.